Tree preservation order data

 This dataset is about tree preservation orders (TPOs).
 These are orders made by local planning authorities to protect specific trees, groups of trees or woodlands.

-The dataset must contain at least one entry (row) for each TPO.
+The dataset must contain at least one entry (row) for each tree preservation order.

 It must containing the following fields (columns):